-More and more companies are shifting to cloud, and that is a word taken.
-But in addition to it, we are also witnessing something undesirable, and that is the increasing pain of enough data breach in the cloud.
+More and more companies are shifting to the cloud, and that is a word taken.
+But in addition to it, we are also witnessing something undesirable, and that is the increasing pain of enough data breaches in the cloud.
 Enterprises have moved at an astoundingly faster rate to the cloud, including conventional businesses like banking and healthcare.
 A data breach has to be addressed collectively by the enterprises and the cloud vendors.
 More and more companies are moving to the cloud, and that is a word taken.
-But in addition to it, we are also witnessing something undesirable, and that is the increasing pain of enough data breach.
+But in addition to it, we are also witnessing something undesirable, and that is the increasing pain of enough data breaches.
 Enterprises have moved at an astoundingly faster rate to the cloud, including conventional businesses like banking and healthcare.
 A data breach in the cloud is concerning and addressed collectively by the enterprises and the cloud vendors.

 Future of Data Breaches

 Here comes the concerning statistics about data breaches.
 As per a finding, more than 99 million records were exposed in the year 2017 because of various types of data breaches.
 The reason that tops the list is the hacking of IT systems.
 Poor security, insider jobs, misplaced, and stolen devices are other suspected reasons for data breaches that have taken place.
 The significant violations have taken place in healthcare and financial services organizations, indicating its vulnerability.
 Healthcare was hit with 31 million records stolen that account for more than 2% of the total.